xXGoziXx/CollegeWork/README.md

 #### Aim:
 Identify a string of natural numbers, each separated by a space, which minimizes volatility while staying below the investment amount available.

+## MonteCarloDice
+#### Aim:
+Say you start rolling a dice.
+On average you will need 6 rolls to get a 6.
+But what if, during the process of rolling for a 6,you get a Snapchat?
+Given that you received a Snapchat at some point during the rolling process, how many rolls will you need on average to get a 6?
+Now let’s make it a bit more interesting.
+What if you sneeze and get a Snapchatwhile you’re rolling for a 6.
+Now how many rolls will you need on average to get a 6?
+One way to answer these questions is to actually roll a dice and wait for these events to happen.
+Another quicker way is to write a Monte Carlo algorithm, which is what this program does.

+## PublicKeyCrypto
+#### Aim:
+Extracts the message, given a public key and a cipher.
+(ELgamal Cryptography)

 ## Scrabble
 #### Aim:
 To be unbeatable at Scrabble by writing a computer program that uses your letters to make the longest words possible and gives you the top 10 suggestions.